neosaurrrus/blog-entries/17_to_22 React.md

-CHAPTER 22, Understanding State!
+CHAPTER 22, Understanding State using Forms!

-This is part 5 of my React Learning series.
+This is part 6 of my React Learning series.
 Using knowledge gleaned from [Wes Bos' React for Beginners](www.reactforbeginners.com).
 Last time we explored:

 - Events
 - Binding Methods